DistributedCollective/zero/packages/lib-base/etc/lib-base.api.md

 }

 // @public
-export class Trove {
+export class LoC {
     // @internal
     constructor(collateral?: Decimal, debt?: Decimal);
     // (undocumented)
-    add(that: Trove): Trove;
+    add(that: LoC): LoC;
     // (undocumented)
-    addCollateral(collateral: Decimalish): Trove;
+    addCollateral(collateral: Decimalish): LoC;
     // (undocumented)
-    addDebt(debt: Decimalish): Trove;
+    addDebt(debt: Decimalish): LoC;
-    adjust(params: TroveAdjustmentParams<Decimalish>, borrowingRate?: Decimalish): Trove;
+    adjust(params: LoCAdjustmentParams<Decimalish>, borrowingRate?: Decimalish): LoC;
-    adjustTo(that: Trove, borrowingRate?: Decimalish): TroveAdjustmentParams<Decimal>;
+    adjustTo(that: LoC, borrowingRate?: Decimalish): LoCAdjustmentParams<Decimal>;
-    apply(change: TroveChange<Decimal> | undefined, borrowingRate?: Decimalish): Trove;
+    apply(change: LoCChange<Decimal> | undefined, borrowingRate?: Decimalish): LoC;
     readonly collateral: Decimal;
     collateralRatio(price: Decimalish): Decimal;
     collateralRatioIsBelowCritical(price: Decimalish): boolean;
     collateralRatioIsBelowMinimum(price: Decimalish): boolean;
-    static create(params: TroveCreationParams<Decimalish>, borrowingRate?: Decimalish): Trove;
+    static create(params: LoCCreationParams<Decimalish>, borrowingRate?: Decimalish): LoC;
     readonly debt: Decimal;
     // (undocumented)
-    equals(that: Trove): boolean;
+    equals(that: LoC): boolean;
     // (undocumented)
     get isEmpty(): boolean;
     isOpenableInRecoveryMode(price: Decimalish): boolean;
     // (undocumented)
-    multiply(multiplier: Decimalish): Trove;
+    multiply(multiplier: Decimalish): LoC;
     get netDebt(): Decimal;
     // @internal (undocumented)
     get _nominalCollateralRatio(): Decimal;
-    static recreate(that: Trove, borrowingRate?: Decimalish): TroveCreationParams<Decimal>;
+    static recreate(that: LoC, borrowingRate?: Decimalish): LoCCreationParams<Decimal>;
     // (undocumented)
-    setCollateral(collateral: Decimalish): Trove;
+    setCollateral(collateral: Decimalish): LoC;
     // (undocumented)
-    setDebt(debt: Decimalish): Trove;
+    setDebt(debt: Decimalish): LoC;
     // (undocumented)
-    subtract(that: Trove): Trove;
+    subtract(that: LoC): LoC;
     // (undocumented)
-    subtractCollateral(collateral: Decimalish): Trove;
+    subtractCollateral(collateral: Decimalish): LoC;
     // (undocumented)
-    subtractDebt(debt: Decimalish): Trove;
+    subtractDebt(debt: Decimalish): LoC;
     // @internal (undocumented)
     toString(): string;
-    whatChanged(that: Trove, borrowingRate?: Decimalish): TroveChange<Decimal> | undefined;
+    whatChanged(that: LoC, borrowingRate?: Decimalish): LoCChange<Decimal> | undefined;
 }

 // @public
-export interface TroveAdjustmentDetails {
+export interface LoCAdjustmentDetails {
     fee: Decimal;
-    newTrove: Trove;
+    newLoC: LoC;
-    params: TroveAdjustmentParams<Decimal>;
+    params: LoCAdjustmentParams<Decimal>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "TroveAdjustmentParams" is marked as @public, but its signature references "_CollateralChange" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCAdjustmentParams" is marked as @public, but its signature references "_CollateralChange" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveAdjustmentParams" is marked as @public, but its signature references "_NoDebtChange" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCAdjustmentParams" is marked as @public, but its signature references "_NoDebtChange" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveAdjustmentParams" is marked as @public, but its signature references "_DebtChange" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCAdjustmentParams" is marked as @public, but its signature references "_DebtChange" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveAdjustmentParams" is marked as @public, but its signature references "_NoCollateralChange" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCAdjustmentParams" is marked as @public, but its signature references "_NoCollateralChange" which is marked as @internal
 //
 // @public
-export type TroveAdjustmentParams<T = unknown> = (_CollateralChange<T> & _NoDebtChange) | (_DebtChange<T> & _NoCollateralChange) | (_CollateralChange<T> & _DebtChange<T>);
+export type LoCAdjustmentParams<T = unknown> = (_CollateralChange<T> & _NoDebtChange) | (_DebtChange<T> & _NoCollateralChange) | (_CollateralChange<T> & _DebtChange<T>);

 // @public
-export type TroveChange<T> = {
+export type LoCChange<T> = {
     type: "invalidCreation";
-    invalidTrove: Trove;
+    invalidLoC: LoC;
-    error: TroveCreationError;
+    error: LoCCreationError;
 } | {
     type: "creation";
-    params: TroveCreationParams<T>;
+    params: LoCCreationParams<T>;
 } | {
     type: "closure";
-    params: TroveClosureParams<T>;
+    params: LoCClosureParams<T>;
 } | {
     type: "adjustment";
-    params: TroveAdjustmentParams<T>;
+    params: LoCAdjustmentParams<T>;
     setToZero?: "collateral" | "debt";
 };

 // @public
-export interface TroveClosureDetails {
+export interface LoCClosureDetails {
-    params: TroveClosureParams<Decimal>;
+    params: LoCClosureParams<Decimal>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_CollateralWithdrawal" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCClosureParams" is marked as @public, but its signature references "_CollateralWithdrawal" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_NoCollateralDeposit" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCClosureParams" is marked as @public, but its signature references "_NoCollateralDeposit" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_ZUSDRepayment" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCClosureParams" is marked as @public, but its signature references "_ZUSDRepayment" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveClosureParams" is marked as @public, but its signature references "_NoZUSDBorrowing" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCClosureParams" is marked as @public, but its signature references "_NoZUSDBorrowing" which is marked as @internal
 //
 // @public
-export type TroveClosureParams<T> = _CollateralWithdrawal<T> & _NoCollateralDeposit & Partial<_ZUSDRepayment<T>> & _NoZUSDBorrowing;
+export type LoCClosureParams<T> = _CollateralWithdrawal<T> & _NoCollateralDeposit & Partial<_ZUSDRepayment<T>> & _NoZUSDBorrowing;

 // @public
-export interface TroveCreationDetails {
+export interface LoCCreationDetails {
     fee: Decimal;
-    newTrove: Trove;
+    newLoC: LoC;
-    params: TroveCreationParams<Decimal>;
+    params: LoCCreationParams<Decimal>;
 }

 // @public
-export type TroveCreationError = "missingLiquidationReserve";
+export type LoCCreationError = "missingLiquidationReserve";

-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_CollateralDeposit" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCCreationParams" is marked as @public, but its signature references "_CollateralDeposit" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoCollateralWithdrawal" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCCreationParams" is marked as @public, but its signature references "_NoCollateralWithdrawal" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_ZUSDBorrowing" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCCreationParams" is marked as @public, but its signature references "_ZUSDBorrowing" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoZUSDRepayment" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "LoCCreationParams" is marked as @public, but its signature references "_NoZUSDRepayment" which is marked as @internal
 //
 // @public
-export type TroveCreationParams<T = unknown> = _CollateralDeposit<T> & _NoCollateralWithdrawal & _ZUSDBorrowing<T> & _NoZUSDRepayment;
+export type LoCCreationParams<T = unknown> = _CollateralDeposit<T> & _NoCollateralWithdrawal & _ZUSDBorrowing<T> & _NoZUSDRepayment;

 // @public
-export interface TroveListingParams {
+export interface LoCListingParams {
     readonly beforeRedistribution?: boolean;
     readonly first: number;
     readonly sortedBy: "ascendingCollateralRatio" | "descendingCollateralRatio";